 Koningshoeve Abbey: you can get a beer here, what else do you need to know?

-An old building.
-Beer.
-An old building that makes beer.
-You might think that’s just me listing off my fantasies, but in fact, this very thing exists in Tilburg.
-The Koningshoeve Abbey is an absolute must for any La Trappe Trappist beer lover.
-The abbey was built in the late 19th century by Trappist monks, who fled from France.
-The building was also the former country residence of King William II but is now home to a Trappist beer brewery.
+The Koningshoeve Abbey is an absolute must for any Trappist beer lover.
+The abbey was built in the late 19th century by Trappist monks who fled from France.
+The building was also the former country residence of King William II but is now home to a Trappist brewery.
 You might want to take a step or a bike to get to this one: this monastery is located inside of the Moerenburg – Koningshoeven Landscape Park.
 Get out of the city centre, breathe in the countryside, and drink some beer.

-You can give their tasting room a shot.
+You can try out their beers in their heavenly tasting room.
 Have a scrumptious lunch or dinner before embarking on the brewery tour.
 Did you know it takes 6-7 weeks to brew the beer?
-You can even get insight into how the beer is brewed while on the tour!
+You can even get insights into how the brewing process while on the tour!

-Beer, great nature, epic history – all in all a daytrip to the Koningshoeven Abbey is absolutely unmissable.
+Beer, great nature, and epic history – a day trip to the Koningshoeven Abbey is absolutely unmissable.

 Now, get back on your bike and head to the Spoorzone (unless you have, cough, over-beered).